Police Suspect Dead Body Found In A Barrel On Malibu Beach Could Be Connected To Pop Smoke's Murder

 Los Angeles County Sheriffs suspect that a body found inside a barrel could be connected to the 2020 murder of Pop Smoke.

-Last week the Malibu, California community was shaken up after a barrel washed ashore with a dead boy inside.
-Los Angeles and surrounding counties aren’t strangers to crime but this was especially gruesome and shocking.
+On Thursday, Aug.
+3, the Malibu, California community was shaken up after a barrel washed ashore with a dead boy inside.
+Los Angeles and surrounding counties aren’t strangers to crime, but this was especially gruesome and shocking.
 According to KTLA, the naked body in the barrel was that of 32-year-old aspiring rapper Javonnta Murphy.
-Family told the media Murphy wasn’t involved in gang activity and he had never been in serious trouble The Los Angeles County Medical Examiner-Coroner revealed he died from a shot to the head.
+Family told the media Murphy wasn’t involved in gang activity and he had never been in serious trouble.
+The Los Angeles County Medical Examiner-Coroner revealed he died from a shot to the head.
 A crime this egregious has left investigators with more questions than answers.

 -